top of page

 The physical, emotional, and social well-being of our school community is of paramount importance.
 This is reflected in our development and implementation of effective pastoral care networks and systems, underpinning our commitment to Restorative Practice.

-We place high expectations of conduct and behaviour on our students and provide the support and care to enable our young people to achieve them.
+We set high standard of behaviour and conduct and provide the support and care to help our young people to achieve them.
 Our aim is to educate students toward self-directed appropriate behaviours that promote, nurture, and protect healthy relationships between all members of our community.

 Restorative Practice